 Seafood, including fish and shellfish is an important part of a healthy diet.
 Seafood in the diet provides a package of nutrients essential for early childhood development and brain and heart health benefits throughout life.
 The scientific evidence is clear that these health benefits far outweigh the risks.
 The greatest risk related to seafood consumption is not eating enough.
 Omega-3's (DHA and EPA) and other nutrients found in seafood are health-promoting.
 Ocean fish contain rich amounts of selenium that is vitally important for protecting the brain against oxidative damage.
 Harmful effects of methylmercury can only occur when foods such as pilot whale meats are consumed that contain more methylmercury than selenium.
 For this reason, any analysis of potential risks associated with methylmercury exposures from eating seafood must include evaluation of selenium.
-In addition to risks, the beneficial effects of improved dietary intakes of selenium, iodine, vitamin D, and omega-3 fatty acids from increased seafood consumption by adequately weighing the scientific evidence of health benefits against risks.
+In addition to risks, the beneficial effects of improved dietary intakes of selenium, iodine, vitamin D, and omega-3 fatty acids from increased seafood consumption must also be considered.
+There is an urgent need to improve the public health guidance and message regarding seafood consumption by adequately weighing the scientific evidence of health benefits against risks.
 Future guidance must communicate this message clearly and effectively to avoid the unintended consequences of reduced seafood consumption because seafood-deficient diets diminish heart and brain health.